chrisprobst/one-simulator/one_1.5.1-RC2/README.txt

 Options:
   -b Run simulation in batch mode.
-Doesn't start GUI but prints information about the progress to terminal.
-The option must be followed by the number of runs to perform in the batch mode or by a range of runs to perform, delimited with a colon (e.g, value 2:4 would perform runs 2, 3 and 4).
+Doesn't start GUI but prints information about the progress to terminal The option must be followed by the number of runs to perform in the batch mode or by a range of runs to perform, delimited with a colon (e.g, value 2:4 would perform runs 2, 3 and 4).
 See section "Run indexing" for more information.